gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She grabbed another keyboard and flung it at the console, but missed.
-Another keyboard, another throw---it arced through the air end over end, bounced off Patient's outstretched third arm with a *clank!*, and landed on the console.
+Another keyboard, another throw—it arced through the air end over end, bounced off Patient's outstretched third arm with a *clank!*, and landed on the console.
 Behind them,